skip to content

 00:28:44 - Nick Taylor

 Yeah, okay.
-It's massive, but, yeah.
+It's massive, but yeah.
 Cool.
 All right, let's close these.
 Yeah.
-Okay.
-So we scaffold this route and it generated pages, including the homepage js, which is our page component, I imagine.
-And.
-Yeah, and so we hit the slash, or if there's no slash, it just goes to the root, and we got our homepage.
-So, yeah, it looks pretty cool.
+Okay, so we scaffolded this route and it generated pages, including the HomePage.js, which is our page component, I imagine.
+And yeah, we hit the slash, or if there's no slash it just goes to the root, and we got our homepage.
+So yeah, it looks pretty cool.

 00:29:08 - Anthony Campolo